-5.4.6.1 PostgreSQL versions 8.2 and 8.3
+5.4.6.1 PostgreSQL versions 8.3

-Tables groups that are created in PostgreSQL version 8.2 or 8.3 can only be managed in their creation version.
-Indeed, in these PostgreSQL versions, the E-Maj functions do not behave identically to other versions.
+Tables groups that are created in PostgreSQL version 8.3 can only be managed in that creation version.
+Indeed, in this PostgreSQL version, the E-Maj functions do not behave identically to other versions.

-For this reason, when upgrading from 8.2 or 8.3 to a higher version, it is necessary to uninstall and then reinstall E-Maj (see §3.4 and §3.2).
+For this reason, when upgrading from 8.3 to a higher version, it is necessary to uninstall and then reinstall E-Maj (see §3.4 and §3.2).
 As a consequence, it is not possible to keep tables groups in logging state while migrating the PostgreSQL version.